devmaroy/budgetify_cu_pe_re_fidb_en/readme.md

-# Git Commands

-git init - Create a new git repo

-git status - View the changes to your project code

-git add - Add files to staging area

-git commit - Creates a new commit with files from staging area

-git log - View recent commits

-*****
+Budgetify
 =======================

-***** project.
+Budgetify project.
 Based on react, flexbox layout, html5 and modern css3 principes.

 This project is used as a little demonstration of my skills and for evolving my knowledge as a full stack web developer.